aquasecurity/tracee/cmd/tracee-bench/readme.md

 # Documentation

-`tracee-bench` is a promQL based tool to query `tracee-ebpf` runtime performance metrics.
+`tracee-bench` is a promQL based tool to query `tracee` runtime performance metrics.
 It can be used to benchmark tracee's event pipeline's (see [here](https://aquasecurity.github.io/tracee/dev/architecture/)) performance on your environment.

 ## Enabling Prometheus